DietkeSt/GraphicDesignShop/README.md

 - [Online illustrations by Storyset](https://storyset.com/online): for providing free images to fill out the store.
 - [Chrome developer tools](https://developer.chrome.com/extensions/devtools_inspector): for providing a free platform to test website.
 - [DesignEvo](https://www.designevo.com/): for providing a platform to create free logos quickly.
+- [Dribbble](https://dribbble.com) for giving many ideas of the project's design.
+- [Ram Kumar](https://dribbble.com/shots/6362569-Ecommerce-website-design): for giving me the design idea for login and navigation.

 ---

 ## Acknowledgments

-- [uliia Konovalova](https://github.com/IuliiaKonovalova/) was a great supporter and kept me in check regarding prioritizing tasks.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova/) was a great supporter and kept me in check regarding prioritizing tasks.
 She helped with setting up the structure and idea of the project throughout the implementation.
 - [Kim Steindel](https://www.kimsteindel.com/) provided me with food during long coding sessions and assisted me greatly in reviewing UX aspects of the project.
 - [Very Academy Youtube Channel](https://www.youtube.com/c/veryacademy) provided great insight on the implementation of the database with multi-values products, precise explanations of the stripe API, and many other things!
 This Youtube channel has plenty of brilliant tutorials that shed light on Django's most curious and useful aspects.